-As you consider how to finance your health sciences education, strive to become knowledgeable about loan programs, the ongoing changes, and various loan forgiveness programs.
+As you consider how to finance your health sciences education, strive to become knowledgeable about loan programs, the ongoing changes, and available loan forgiveness options.
 Remember that there are various service commitment programs out there, available through the U.S. Army, Navy, and Air Force, federal agencies and some state agencies.
-Watch this video on the U.S. Army Health Professions Scholarship Program.

 Want some coaching around launching your Career Track?

 - Attend a University Career Center Program/Workshop/Immersion or Fair to connect with schools and employers that represent opportunities in your Career Track--check your Handshake account for upcoming dates

-- Make an appointment on Handshake to see a member of the University Career Center Staff
+- Make an appointment on Handshake to meet with a member of the University Career Center Staff

 Before Your Appointment: Explore and engage with the tools and links in Launch Your Career Track; Complete the 3,2,1 reflection exercise; Attend events related to your Career Track.